Wychavon District Council elections

 Wychavon District Council elections are held every four years.
 Wychavon District Council is the local authority for the non-metropolitan district of Wychavon in Worcestershire, England.
-Since the last boundary changes in 2003, 45 councillors have been elected from 32 wards.
+Since the last boundary changes in 2023, 43 councillors have been elected from 27 wards.

-Political control

-The first election to the council was held in 1973, initially operating as a shadow authority until it came into its powers on 1 April 1974.
-Political control of the council since 1974 has been held by the following parties:

-Leadership

-The leaders of the council since 1999 have been:

 Council elections

 Summary of the results of recent council elections, click on the year for full details of each election.
 Boundary changes took place for the 2003 election reducing the number of seats by four.